bt3gl/building_blog/content/wargames_narnia.md

 }
 ```

-The program receives an input from the user and save it in a buffer variable of size 20.
+The program receives an input from the user and saves it in a buffer variable of size 20.
 Then, it checks if the *val* is equal to a different value of what it was declared:
 ```c
 if(val==0xdeadbeef)
         system("/bin/sh");